gjcooper/VAULT/01_articles/lee2023risky.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Lee, Douglas G.; D'Alessandro, Marco; Iodice, Pierpaolo; Calluso, Cinzia; Rustichini, Aldo; Pezzulo, Giovanni"
+author: Lee, Douglas G.; D'Alessandro, Marco; Iodice, Pierpaolo; Calluso, Cinzia; Rustichini, Aldo; Pezzulo, Giovanni
-title: "Risky decisions are influenced by individual attributes as a function of risk preference"
+title: Risky decisions are influenced by individual attributes as a function of risk preference
-publication: "Cognitive Psychology"
+publication: Cognitive Psychology
 date: 2023-12-01
 citekey: lee2023risky
 aliases:
-    - "Risky decisions are influenced by individual attributes as a function of risk preference"
+  - Risky decisions are influenced by individual attributes as a function of risk preference
 ---

 # Risky decisions are influenced by individual attributes as a function of risk preference